El-hacen21/sealed-auction/README.md

 1. **Bidders (Claim)**
    - Call `claim()` to receive the allocated quantity of tokens and to be refunded any excess deposit.
-   - Invalid or losing bids may forfeit part or all of their penalty fee.
+   - Invalid bids may forfeit part or all of their penalty fee.

 2. **Owner (Withdrawal)**
    - Calls `ownerWithdraw()` to collect the final proceeds: